 Ubisoft have certainly kicked the hornet's nest when they decided to alter Rainbow Six Siege's visuals in order to fit Chinese laws, as western and Chinese fans are in uproar.
 Their voice seems to be unified - they don't want the changes.

-Even though a handful of Chinese players don't play a large role in Ubisoft's decision to censor parts of Rainbow Six Siege and therefore could not force the company to do so, they still felt compelled to extend their apologies .
+Even though a handful of Chinese players don't play a large role in Ubisoft's decision to censor parts of Rainbow Six Siege and therefore could not force the company to do so, they still felt compelled to .

 Ubisoft certainly took on a gamble here, as they can take a slice of the Chinese gaming market if they push these changes through.
 The risk is obvious by now - massive backlash by the existing community, no matter which country these players are from.
 The possible reward would expanding Rainbow Six Siege eSports into an enormous gaming market, as well as making the game eligible for sale in Wegame's digital store.